-IMPORTANT: Admins must configure mapping for an external ID field that is available both in GS Company Object and PX Account object.
+IMPORTANT: Admins must configure a mapping for an external ID field that is available both in the Gainsight Company object and PX Account object.
 This mapping must be marked as the upsert key.
 You cannot sync this job without configuring an Upsert key.

 Click ADD to configure a new mapping.
-Once you configure a mapping, select the Upsert Key checkbox for your newly configured mapping, to set it as the Upsert key.
+Once you configure a mapping, if required, select the Upsert Key check box for your newly configured mapping, to set it as the Upsert key.